Fair Summarization: Bridging Quality and Diversity in Extractive Summaries: Experimental Setup

 \subsection{Dataset}

-The dataset used in this study is \textit{DivSumm} \citep{olabisi-etal-2022-analyzing}, consisting of tweets from three ethnic groups—White-aligned, Hispanic, and African-American—across 25 topics, with 30 tweets per group per topic, totaling 2,250 tweets.
-This diversity allows us to evaluate the fairness of our summarization methods across varied social and cultural contexts.
+The dataset used in this study is \textit{DivSumm} \citep{olabisi-etal-2022-analyzing}, consisting of tweets from three dialect groups—White-aligned, Hispanic, and African-American—across 25 topics, with 30 tweets per group per topic, totaling 2,250 tweets.

 Our model works with two groups at a time, so we explore three pairings: White-Hispanic, Hispanic-African American, and White-African American.
 Each pairing maintains proportional representation from both groups to ensure an equitable balance in the summarization process.
+Table \ref{tab:dataset-sample} presents a sample of the dataset used in this study, containing tweets from different social groups about Chicago.

 For our experiments, we formed 60 tweets per group pair (30 from each group) and generated a 6-tweet summary per pair, covering all 25 topics.
 This yielded 75 distinct summaries per model, allowing us to evaluate both fairness and quality comprehensively.
-A sample of the dataset is available in Appendix~\ref{sec:appendix-dataset}.